nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Output: `Review Session has been started.`

 **Note**
-* If there are no words to review, users will not be able to start review session. `You have no more words to review!` will be displayed.
+* If there are no words to review, users will not be able to start review session. <br> `You have no more words to review!` will be displayed.